Do you accept my insurance?

 Can I get all my dental work done at once?

 Please understand that most insurance plans have annual maximums.
-We will help you to determine what your plan’s maximum benefit is and whether your “annual year” is based on the calendar year, your hire date, or another factor.
+We will help you determine your plan’s maximum benefit and whether your “annual year” is based on the calendar year, your hire date, or another factor.

-We will also find out what “frequency exclusions” your plan includes – for example, a plan that pays for a cleaning every six months will not pay if your cleaning is even 1 day earlier.
+We will also find out what “frequency exclusions” your plan includes – for example, a dental plan that pays for a cleaning every six months will not pay if your cleaning is even one day earlier.